iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 Consider the metrics $\Vert \cdot\Vert_\infty$ and $\Vert \cdot\Vert_1$ defined for $C[0, 1]$, they are not equivalent metrics for the same space.
 One of the counter example to consider is simple the function $x^n$ as $n\rightarrow \infty$, under these different metric, they are converging to different number when measured under these 2 norms.

 ---
 ### **Completeness of Metric Space**

 Similar to real analysis, where we discussed that a sequence is Cauchy if and only if it converges to a real number, here we use the Cauchy sequence and the convergence in metric space to define the concept of a complete metric space.
 See [[Convergence in Metric Space]] for more details.

+---
+### **Examples And Exercises**

+Here is a good list of exercises from the textbook that will enhance our understanding of the matter.
+The specific examples that are incomplete spaces are interesting and they had been separated into: [[Example of Incomplete Metrics Space]].